denten-books/plain-text/1-device.md

-# Chapter 1: Laying Bare the Device
+# Chapter 1: Laying Bare the Device: Computer's Modernist, Literary Roots

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the cultural conserve, or the robot, other than through